What Is GABA & How Do You Maintain Healthy Levels?

 How to maintain healthy GABA levels in the body.

-In many cases, we can do quite a bit with supplementation, diet, and lifestyle to optimize GABA levels, says Ruhoy, including "eating the right diet free of processed foods, exercising, calming our minds, meditating, breathwork, and more."
-Here are some research-backed strategies to improve GABAergic activity (i.e., any activity that pertains to or affects GABA) in the body:
+GABA+ concentrations do seem to naturally decline with age, at least in some regions of the brain.
+But in many cases, we can do quite a bit with supplementation, diet, and lifestyle to optimize GABA levels, says Ruhoy, including "eating the right diet free of processed foods, exercising, calming our minds, meditating, breathwork, and more."
+Here are some research-backed strategies to improve GABAergic activity (i.e., any activity that pertains to or affects GABA) in the body over time.

 1. Supplements that include GABA